 "They had a change of heart," Hardwick said.
 "And that's fine, they can stay with the other side."

-The trustees said the mayor's refusal to hear the resolution was symptomatic of what they call his autocratic style, and that they had no choice but to file the lawsuit.
+The trustees said the mayor's refusal to hear the resolution was symptomatic of what they call his autocratic style.

 "It's a sad day for the residents of Freeport when the board of trustees has to resort to taking action against its own mayor," said trustee William White, who along with trustee Jorge Martinez is a member of the Home Rule party.
 "But we have no choice.
 We need to do our job."